ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/2_Existing Conditions/024000 Demolition.md

 	2. Contractor shall perform Asbestos Containing Materials testing on caulks and sealants, wall boards, insulation materials and candidate gaskets.
 Determine whether gaskets have the potential to contain Asbestos Containing Materials based on the date of construction.
 Safely store gaskets for final disposal until an Asbestos Containing Materials determination, or testing results, are available.
 	3. Complete all demolition work where Asbestos Containing Materials is present in strict compliance with current EPA air emissions and waste/disposal requirements, OSHA Asbestos Standard 29 CFR Parts 1910, 1915 and 1926 for worker/building occupant protection requirements, and State of Colorado Regulation No. 8.
 	4. If Asbestos Containing Materials is encountered, develop a Controls and Demolition Work Practices Plan that identifies methods to contain materials to the work area, access control and safety protocols.
 	5. Comply with all State and Federal regulations for disposal of material.
-Deliver all materials to a CDPHE approved waste disposal site.
+Deliver all materials to a State Department of Public Health and Environment approved waste disposal site.
 	6. Establish and maintain an accurate record of all monitoring, handling and waste disposal.
 Records for tests shall include records of who collected the tests, number of tests, dates, collection locations and results of each sample acquired.
 Maintain monitoring and other exposure records in accordance with State and Federal regulations.
 Maintain manifests for of disposal sites and shipping dates.
 Submit copies of all records to Owner.
 6. Disposal
    1. Remove demolition debris daily; handle potential Hazardous Materials per State and Federal regulations.